SHOATS

 The following entries represent our best attempt to remember what we already knew.

-Every game, match, bout or meet is a degraded echo of a deeper athletic impulse; a primal form glimpsed through the fog of modernity.
-Over time, this impulse accrues rules, audiences, and branding, drifting from its true essence.
+Every game, match, bout or meet is a degraded echo of an older athletic impulse; a primal form glimpsed through the fog of modernity.
+Over time, this impulse accrues rules and branding, drifting from its true essence.
 BOARS exists to correct this drift.

-Each parent sport in this register is defined not by tradition or popularity but by mechanism: what is done, and how.
+Each parent sport in this register is defined by mechanism: what is done, and how.
+Tradition and popularity do not enter into it.
 The included definition for each serves as liturgical anchor; an operational creed.
 If a variant matches the mechanism, it belongs.
 If not, it is apostate.

 BOARS, this document, is our record of sportic descent: a lineage of exertions striving toward coherence.
-It is not exhaustive, nor aspirational.
-It is taxonomical; a mapping of psychic memory.
+It is taxonomical, a mapping of psychic memory.
+We make no claim that it is complete.

 Do not mistake novelty for origin.
 Spikeball is not a sport; it is a symptom.

-The so-called "ancestral" sports: shuffleboard, bocce, and trampoline dodgeball, were not origins.
-They were attempts.
-Unknowing, misguided, but sincere attempts to gestate the true parent sports that would one day emerge in full.
+The so-called "ancestral" sports (shuffleboard, bocce, trampoline dodgeball) were attempts, not origins: misguided but sincere efforts to gestate the true parent sports that would one day emerge in full.
 Their players felt a yearning, an unarticulated doctrine stirring in the flesh.
 BOARS is what they were trying to write with their bodies.